DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

   We listed the places as checkboxes to try to make the question easy to answer.

-  It does not matter to the provider precisely which places from the list you've been living in - they all make you eligible for home fees (except 'Somewhere else').
+  It does not matter to the provider precisely which places from the list you’ve been living in - they all make you eligible for home fees (except 'Somewhere else').

   So in listing the places as checkboxes we’re asking for more data than we need in favour of usability.